 In the past, women were not able to work, forced to conform to gender roles, and not allowed to vote.
 Today, those hardships and problems are still there.
 There are reports of infanticide in China and India.
 The rights of women with regard to voting, education, and divorce are still not established in other countries.
 And even in the West, women are paid only 80% of what men receive for the same work.

 The lack of rights for women is an important issue in our world today.
-Such problems gave rise to International Women’s Day and Women’s History Month.
-Both holidays take place in the month of March.
+Both International Women’s Day and Women’s History Month are celebrated in March each year.

 International Women’s Day was first observed on February 28, 1909, in the US to mark the one-year anniversary of the New York Garment Worker’s strike against unfair working conditions.
 A year later, at a socialist party meeting in Denmark, the idea of an International Women's Day was circulated.
 Women used the opportunity to protest wars and fight for women’s suffrage.